 This tutorial shows how to quickly debug embedded projects built outside VisualGDB using the Embedded Quick Debug feature introduced in VisualGDB 5.1.

-In this tutorial we will show how to build the USB CDC sample from the Kinetis KSDK for the FRDM-KL25Z board using the CMake-based build system from KSDK and will debug it from VisualGDB without converting it to a VisualGDB project.
+In this tutorial we will show how to build the USB CDC sample for the MCUXpresso SDK for the i.MXRT1050 board using the CMake-based build system from MCUXpresso and will debug it from VisualGDB without converting it to a VisualGDB project.

-Before you begin, install VisualGDB 5.1 or later, get the KSDK 1.3 or later including the sample and install the Sysprogs ARM toolchain if you are missing one.
+Before you begin, install VisualGDB 5.1 or later, build the MCUXpresso SDK for your device, and make sure it includes support for the ARM GCC compiler.
+Install the Sysprogs ARM toolchain if you are missing one.